parnic/node-screenlogic/README.md

 * `corrosive` - boolean indicating whether the water balance is corrosive or not
 * `scaling` - boolean indicating whether the water balance is scaling or not
 * `error` - boolean indicating whether there's currently an error in the chem system or not

-### SLSaltCellConfigMessage

-Passed as an argument to the emitted `saltCellConfig` event handler.

-#### Properties

-* `installed` - boolean indicating whether a salt cell is installed or not
-* `status` - integer bitmask
-* `level1` - integer indicating the output level of the salt cell for the pool.
-I believe this operates on a 0-100 scale
-* `level2` - integer indicating the output level of the salt cell for the spa.
-I believe this operates on a 0-100 scale
-* `salt` - integer indicating salt level in parts-per-million
-* `flags` - integer bitmask
-* `superChlorTimer` - integer

-### SLSetSaltCellConfigMessage

-Passed as an argument to the emitted `setSaltCellConfig` event.

-#### Properties

-* `controllerId` - integer indicating the ID of the controller to send this command to.
-  * Note that while `SLControllerConfigMessage` includes a controllerId, this ID, in my experience, should always be 0.
-* `poolOutput` - integer indicating the output level of the salt cell for the pool.
-I believe this operates on a 0-100 scale.
-* `spaOutput` - integer indicating the output level of the salt cell for the spa.
-I believe this operates on a 0-100 scale.

 ### SLControllerConfigMessage